NOC Best Practices: 10 Ways to Improve Your Operation in 2023

 Retention

-A certain attrition rate within the NOC should be taken into account, based on your historical data and on industry standards.
-Factors that affect retention rates include company culture as well as NOC organization (i.e., whether there’s a clear path for employee growth from one level to the next or to other departments within the organization).
+Based on your historical data and industry standards, a certain attrition rate within the NOC should be taken into account.
+Factors that affect retention rates include company culture and NOC organization (i.e., whether there’s a clear path for employee growth from one level to the next or to other departments within the organization).

 By making these calculations, you can better plan for staffing and training needs.
 For example, assuming that a typical engineer works five years in your NOC (a retention rate of 80%), you’d need to hire an additional 20% of staff each year.